Preparing for a Second Century of Stewardship and Engagement

 In our second century, the National Park Service must recommit to exemplary stewardship and public enjoyment of these places.
 We must promote the contributions that national parks and our community assistance programs make to create jobs, strengthen local economies, and support ecosystem services.
 We must strategically integrate our mission across parks and programs and use their collective power to leverage resources and expand our contributions to society.

-In August 2012, with a full year of implementation underway, the Service took a fresh look at the plan, fine-tuned the actions and took stock of accomplished work.
+In August 2013, with two years of implementation underway, the Service took a fresh look at the plan, fine-tuned the actions and took stock of accomplished work.
 Much has been accomplished throughout the Service and by our partners to prepare us for the future.
-Download the 2012 Call to Action (at right) to review our vision and updated action items for a second-century National Park Service.
+Download the 2013 Call to Action (at right) to review our vision and updated action items for a second-century National Park Service.

 We look forward to working with our partners to answer the call.